joakimskoog/SpotifyHotkeys/README.md

 * Change to the next track
 * Change to the previous track
 * Toggle play/pause
+* Information about the current track (shown when hovering over the icon and when you change the track)

 ## Contributing
 Do you have a new feature?
 Maybe an API method that is not currently implemented?
 Here's what to do (in the following order)